MLHale/nebraska-gencyber/teachers/restful-api/README.md

 Before we get started, lets talk about what an API is.

 ### Step 2: Ok, lets take a look at a real API
-In the previous [lesson](../hands-on-iot/ifttt.md), we wired our cloudbit up to the web and explored how we could send it signals using [IFTTT](www.ifttt.com).
-We saw that if our cloud bit detected an input signal (a _request_), we could have IFTTT do something (send a _response_).
-These concepts, i.e. a _request_ and _response_, are central to the concept of RESTful APIs.
-REST, or REpresentational State Transfer, APIs, or Application Programming Interfaces, are tools that developers use to provide _abstraction_ and _resource encapsulation_ to people who want to interact with their data.
+In the previous [lesson](../hands-on-iot-little-bits-ifttt-app/README.md), we wired our `cloudbit` up to the web and explored how we could send it signals using [IFTTT](www.ifttt.com).
+We saw that if our cloud bit detected an input signal (a `request`), we could have `IFTTT` do something (send a `response`).
+These concepts, i.e. _request_ and _response_, are central to the concept of `RESTful APIs`.
+REST, or REpresentational State Transfer, APIs, or Application Programming Interfaces, are tools that developers use to provide __abstraction__ and __resource encapsulation__ to people who want to interact with their data.

 APIs allow you to get and save data back to the application, without needing to tightly integrate with that application.
-This improves _simplicity_ and helps your code to be more _modular_.
-APIs include _endpoints_, such as /api/events, that allow you to access certain specific data (e.g. events in this example).
-API endpoints help provide _minimization_, since users can only interact with the application through those interfaces provided by the developer.
+This improves __simplicity__ and helps your code to be more __modular__.
+APIs include `endpoints`, such as /api/events, that allow you to access certain specific data (e.g. events in this example).
+API endpoints help provide __minimization__, since users can only interact with the application through those interfaces provided by the developer.

 ...Enough talk!
 Lets look at an API!

 Open chrome and go to http://developers.littlebitscloud.cc/.
-You are looking at the cloudbit API.
-This is what IFTTT uses to handle requests and responses.
+You are looking at the `cloudbit` API.
+This is what `IFTTT` uses to handle requests and responses.

-You can see that Littlebits tells us all about how to interact with our cloudbit using the API.
+You can see that Littlebits tells us all about how to interact with our `cloudbit` using the API.
 Lets try it out.

 ### Step 3: Getting our API Key
 Secure APIs don't just accept requests and provide responses to anyone.
-APIs use a concept called _least privlege_ to allow endusers to only have access to the features they need.
+APIs use a concept called `least privlege` to allow endusers to only have access to the features they need.
 Since we own the cloudbit, we should have the ability to do anything we want with it, but we might want to prevent other people from abusing and misusing our cloudbit.

-To ensure that only we can program our cloudbit, Littlebits provides something called an _API Key_.
+To ensure that only we can program our cloudbit, Littlebits provides something called an `API Key`.
 This key is a really long alphanumerical string that would be hard to crack.
 Lets find our key, so we can issue commands to our cloudbit.

 Go to http://control.littlebitscloud.cc/

-Login using the account you used in the [previous lesson](../hands-on-iot/ifttt.md)
+Login using the account you used in the [previous lesson](../hands-on-iot-little-bits-ifttt-app/README.md)

-Once logged in, click on your cloudbit:
+Once logged in, click on your `cloudbit`:

-Now go to the ```settings``` menu.
-You should see your access token _API Key_, you will need this string in next steps - so keep it handy.
+Now go to the `settings` menu.
+You should see your access token `API Key`, you will need this string in next steps - so keep it handy.
 In practice, you wouldn't want to share this with anyone.

 ### Step 4: Making your first REST request
 Now that we have our API Key, lets use it to make a request.